BranchBit/watchtogether_public/README.md

 ## 🖥 Windows

 ### Installation
-- Download the latest `.exe` from the [Releases](https://github.com/branchbit/watchtogether_public/releases).
+- Download the latest windows zip from [Releases](https://github.com/branchbit/watchtogether_public/releases).
-- Run the executable file.
+- Extract the zip and run the `.exe` file.
-- Follow the on-screen instructions to set up.

 ### Notes
 - Windows Defender may warn you — click **More Info > Run anyway**.